fuzzylogicxx/fuzzylogic/posts/holiday-to-provence-july-2022.md

 Antiques market at Carpentras.

-We spent one day walking around the towns of Gigigondas, Seguret and Vaison La Romagne.
+A day walking around the towns of Gigigondas, Seguret and Vaison La Romagne.

 St Remy de Provence on a Wednesday morning for a fantastic market.

 [Carrieres Lumieres](https://www.carrieres-lumieres.com/en/node/994) (caves featuring art installations) which was amazing.

 Aix en Provence.
 [Vasarely Foundation](https://www.fondationvasarely.org/en/) for Kinetic art.
 Lovely shops and vibe.

+[Chateau du Barroux](https://www.chateaudubarroux.fr/en/) was a stunning hilltop location with a castle, cobbled streets, a chapel and incredible panoramic views of the surrounding region including Mont Ventoux.

 L’isle sur la sorgue – a lovely town which had an antiques market that blew Clair’s mind!